bernarev/2016stagedete/README.txt

 -		Applies "filterData.m" to a set of desired files at "pathIn"		-
 -   		and saves the output files at "pathOut"					-
 -											-
--	- systemLinkBudget.m								-
+-	- getSysInfo.m									-
 -		Loads all the chracteristic values of the system			-
+-											-
+-	- getAirLosses.m								-
--   		and calculates the air losses						-
+-		Calculates air loss							-
 -----------------------------------------------------------------------------------------
 -	-> Subfunctions:								-
 -											-